Menu

 Restart Claude Desktop.
 Your capabilities appear as tools.

-:::note[Why not just write an MCP server directly?]
-You can.
-The MCP SDK is well-documented.
 But paso handles protocol compliance, request routing, auth forwarding, input validation, and error handling from a single YAML file.
 When the next protocol arrives, your declaration doesn’t change. :::

 You’re live.